tmeissner/formal_hw_verification/README.md

 ### fifo
 A simple synchronous FIFO with various checks for write/read pointers, data and flags.

+### fwft_fifo
+A simple synchronous FIFO with first-word fall-through behaviour.
+Uses fifo as sub-unit.
+This design serves as an example how to verify designs with sub-units containing formal checks.

 ### vai_fifo
-A simple FIFO with valid-accept-interface.
-Consists of fifo as sub-unit and some glue logic doing fifo<->vai interface conversion.
+A simple FIFO with valid-accept interface.
+Consists of fwft_fifo as sub-unit and some glue logic doing fifo<->vai interface conversion.
 This design serves as an example how to verify designs with sub-units containing formal checks.

 ### vai_reg
-A simple register file with VAI (valid-accept-interface) which serves as test design to try formal verification of FSMs.
+A simple register file with VAI (valid-accept interface) which serves as test design to try formal verification of FSMs.